7Flow/Syndic-Benevole/README.md

 `redis-server`

 ## 2.Node.js
-Deplay a front server on `:7777` port, and the API server on `:8080` port.
+Deploy a front server on `:7777` port, and the API server on `:8080` port.
 `node server.js`

 ## 3.NginX